-Parameter GNSS Module Configuration Administrative status Enable or disable the GNSS module Operation mode The mode of operation, either standalone or assisted (for A-GPS) Antenna type The type of the connected GPS antenna, either passive or actively 3 volt powered Accuracy The desired accuracy in meters Fix frame interval The amount of time to wait between fix attempts
+Parameter GNSS Module Configuration Administrative status Enable or disable the GNSS module Operation mode The mode of operation, either standalone or assisted (for A-GPS) Antenna type The type of the connected GPS antenna, either passive or actively 3 volt powered Accuracy The GNSS receiver compares the calculated position accuracy based on the satellite information and compares it with this accuracy threshold in meters.
+If the calculated position accuracy is better than the accuracy threshold, the position is reported.
+Adjust this parameter to a higher threshold in case the GNSS receiver does not report a position fix, or when it takes a long time to calculate a fix.
+This could be caused when there is no clear sky view of the GNSS antenna which is the case in tunnels, beside tall buildings, trees, and so on.
+Fix frame interval The amount of time to wait between fix attempts